AVMundhe/AVMundhe/README.md

 ---

 <p align="center">
-  ✨ <strong>“Code is like art — the cleaner it is, the more powerful it becomes.”</strong> ✨
+  ✨ <strong>“Code is like art, the cleaner it is, the more powerful it becomes.”</strong> ✨
 </p>